Peabody WMA

 Regulations

-Other Restrictions: Any person ages 16 and older entering the area must obtain and carry a Peabody WMA user permit ($15) while on the property; or be a member of a group with an event permit, either an individual event permit ($25) or an annual event permit ($250).
+Any person ages 16 and older entering the area must obtain and carry a Peabody WMA user permit ($15) while on the property or be a member of a group with an event permit.
+This can either be an individual event permit ($25) or an annual event permit ($250).
+Individual permits may be obtained through any license vendor.
+An event permit is available from Kentucky Fish and Wildlife to any organization to use the area for any allowable activity.
+Permits are non-transferable.

 Shooting Range: A person shall not target practice, sight in a firearm, or discharge a firearm in any area except the shooting range.
 Shooting multiple projectile shells is not permitted on Tube Ranges.
 Club Ranges are off-limits unless authorized by an approved event with a club range safety officer.
 A person shall not discharge a firearm within 100 yards of a residence or occupied building, whether or not the building is on the WMA.